Alluysl/minecraft-dust-cloud-generator/README.md

 # Dust particle cloud generator

-Two Unix programs that creates mcfunction files that spawn particle clouds, from the vertices described in an OBJ file.
+Two programs that create mcfunction files that spawn particle clouds, from the vertices described in an OBJ file.
 The first accepts and outputs any particle, the second accepts a texture file and outputs dust particles with a color which is the average at the given vertex.

-Use MinGW or the WSL for usage on Windows.
-If you want compilation using the MSVC to be available, react to [this issue](https://github.com/Alluysl/minecraft-dust-cloud-generator/issues/3).

 [**Click here to see the gallery**](#gallery)

 ## Compilation

 Commands are to be run in the `C` folder, where the makefile is.

+#### GCC/Make (Unix)

 Run `make gen_obj_color` to compile the generator that accepts a texture and outputs dust particles.